aragon/protocol/docs/8-testing-guide/readme.md

 > Unless you are familiar with using a local Aragon development environment, we recommend skipping ahead to Section 8.2 and using one of the other available testing instances (Staging/ Rinkeby/ Ropsten).

-To deploy a local instance of Aragon Court you will need to clone the deployment scripts first:
+To deploy a local instance of Aragon Protocol you will need to clone the deployment scripts first:

 ```bash
 git clone https://github.com/aragon/aragon-network-deploy/